 For the new business model, I will write articles on investing concepts, personal finance, book reviews, philosophy, and more.
 I will also continue to write about Berkshire Hathaway.

 These articles will be similar to the type of content I have written in the past.
-Since all articles are currently free, readers can look at older content before deciding whether to pay for a subscription.
+Since most articles are currently free, readers can look at older content before deciding whether to pay for a subscription.
 All articles since 2020 appear in the Substack archive and over a thousand articles published since 2009 appear on The Rational Walk website.

 I anticipate writing approximately four articles per month, but at certain times I will write more often.
 For example, I wrote more frequently in March than in April due to the regional banking crisis which prompted many ideas for articles.
 The upcoming Berkshire Hathaway annual meeting will be an opportunity to write more frequently.